Panzerschrek/U-00DC-Sprache/source/docs/en/reference_checking.rst

        var f64 &a_ref= a[2]; // "a_ref" - derived from "a" reference
    }

-A reference that is a function call result is considered to be derived from reference args of the function.
+A reference that is a function call result is considered to be derived from reference arguments of the function.
-Such reference may be derived for more than one source variable/reference.
+Such reference may be derived from more than one source variable/reference.

 .. code-block:: u_spr